Benny-/apng2webp/README.md

 mingw32-make
 ```

 Then add the output `apngdisraw.exe` and `apng2webp_apngopt.exe` to your PATH.
-You can also move them to your prefered folder.
-(Don't forget to change the PATH at the sametime).
+You can also move them to your preferred folder.
+(Don't forget to change the PATH at the same time).

 In project root folder execute: